Back to Blog Home

 Sea turtles don’t have teeth- they have horny beaks!
 Beak shape is specific to species and adapted to diet.

 Although they look like their parents, young sea turtles don’t necessarily eat like them.
-Hatchlings of any species typically dine on pelagic molluscs, larval crustaceans, hydrozoans, fish eggs, seaweed, and jellyfish.
+Hatchlings of any species typically dine on pelagic mollusks, larval crustaceans, hydrozoans, fish eggs, seaweed, and jellyfish.

 These sea turtles enjoy a wiggly, jiggly diet of gelatinous prey such as jellyfish and other squishy invertebrates like tunicates and sea squirts.
 Leatherback sea turtles have sharp cusps in their mouths that make it easy to pierce soft-bodied prey.